 Feeling of Doom and Peak

-At this point you'll often experience this feeling of doom.
+At this point you'll often experience feelings of doom.
 Once again, this is entirely uncontrollable, and a natural reaction the symptoms.
 It's at this point where people feel like they're about to die, or as though something terrible is about to happen.
 All of these symptoms become more and more overwhelming.

 Suddenly it peaks.
 You experience this intense dread, and it feels like time slows down to a stop.
 Then everything starts to drain slowly away.
 You start to feel a little bit better, but only marginally so, and often you'll be filled with a considerable amount of fatigue from that entire experience.
 You'll be sweaty, shaking, and possibly still have health anxiety or fears as a result.
-But you'll usually be a tad bit better as it starts its slow but steady decline.
+But you'll usually feel a tad bit better as it starts its slow but steady decline.